Berit Bliesemann de Guevara is a Professor in International Politics and Founding Director of the Centre for the International Politics of Knowledge.

 Prof Berit Bliesemann de Guevara is currently on a research leave to lead the Newton Fund/AHRC/Colciencias research project "(Un)Stitching the Subjects of Colombia's Reconciliation Process".

 Berit supervises PhD projects and mentors post-doctoral research fellows in the following broad areas:

 - Nonviolence in international politics

 See her Research Portal Profile for more information on currently and previously supervised PhD projects (click "Supervision" and "Theses").

 Since 2013, Berit has been a Fellow of the Higher Education Academy (HEA).

-Dr Berit Bliesemann de Guevara has held positions as Deputy Head, Director of Research and Director of Graduate Studies at the Department.
+Prof Berit Bliesemann de Guevara has held positions as Deputy Head, Director of Research and Director of Graduate Studies at the Department.
 Currently she is the departmental Research Impact Officer.

 Since 2016, Berit has mentored a number of Research Fellows at the Department, whose projects have been funded by the Economic and Social Research Council (Dr Katarina Kušić), the EU Horizon 2020 Marie Skłodowska Curie Action (Dr Katarzyna Kaczmarska, Dr Andrea Warnecke), the Estonian Research Council (Dr Birgit Poopuu), and the Swedish Research Council (Dr Anna Danielsson).
-Two further Marie Skłodowska Curie Fellows (Dr Beatrix Futak-Campbell, Dr Sonia Garzón Ramirez) will start in autumn 2020.
+Two further Marie Skłodowska Curie Fellows (Dr Beatrix Futak-Campbell, Dr Sonia Garzón Ramirez) have started in autumn 2020.